 The mountain climber is a great way to strengthen your core while improving your cardiovascular fitness.
 It is an effective exercise for beginners to increase stamina for other high-intensity core exercises.

 How to: Start in a high plank position with your arms straight below your shoulder and feet hip-width apart.
-Bring your knees alternatively toward your chest in running motion for a set period of time.
+Bring your knees alternatively toward your chest in a running motion for a set period of time.

 6. Kneeling Pushups